- Pharm.D., University of Florida

 Dr. St. Onge joined the faculty in July 2002 to help start the University of Florida College of Pharmacy program in Orlando.
 As the Assistant Dean and Director of the Orlando campus, she devotes her time to her various roles as teacher, advisor, and administrator.

-Dr. St. Onge graduated from the University of Florida College of Pharmacy with her Doctor of Pharmacy degree in 1999.
+Dr. St. Onge graduated from the University of Florida College of Pharmacy with her Doctor of Pharmacy degree with honors in 1999.
 Upon graduation, she completed a residency in Community Clinical Pharmacy with St. Louis College of Pharmacy/Walgreens.
 Dr. St. Onge accepted her first faculty position with Texas Tech University School of Pharmacy at their Lubbock campus.
 During her two years with Texas Tech, she gained valuable experience with their 3-campus (Amarillo, Lubbock, Dallas) distance education program.
 Also, she developed a community site for 3rd and 4th year students, as well as a residency program in Community Clinical Pharmacy.
 Dr. St. Onge and her family moved to Orlando in summer of 2002 at which time she accepted the position as Campus Director for Orlando.
-In addition to her current position with UF College of Pharmacy, she is very active in local and national pharmacy organizations.
-She is a member of the Central Florida Society of Health System Pharmacists and Education Council Co-Chair for the Florida Society of Health System Pharmacists.
-Dr. St. Onge’s interests include diabetes mellitus and cardiovascular disease.
+Dr. St. Onge has practiced ambulatory care in a variety of settings.
+She currently holds a joint appointment with the University of Central Florida College of Medicine where she provides clinical pharmacy services to patients at UCF Health.
+Additionally, Dr. St. Onge is very involved with interprofessional education initiatives with several schools/colleges within the University of Central Florida (Medicine, Nursing, Social Work, Physical Therapy, etc).
+The group was recently awarded the inaugural IPEC/USPHS National Award for Excellence in Interprofessional Education for their efforts at a student/faculty run clinic in Apopka, Florida.
+In addition to her current position with UF College of Pharmacy, she is very active in national pharmacy organizations and has held numerous leadership positions in state and local pharmacy organizations.
+Dr. St. Onge’s interests include diabetes mellitus, cardiovascular disease, and women’s health.

 - American Society of Health-System Pharmacists